Your browser does not support JavaScript!

 Moist environments

 The reason fruit flies are attracted to moist environments is closely linked to their breeding habits.
-Damp locations in homes, such as around leaky pipes, wet mops, or damp rags, are the perfect places for fruit flies to lay their eggs.
+Damp areas in homes, such as around leaky pipes, wet mops, or damp rags, are ideal places for fruit flies to lay their eggs.

 These moist environments provide the conditions for their eggs to develop and hatch, meaning you’ll need to keep a close eye on any moisture-prone materials or areas of your home and keep them dry!